12tae12/12tae12/README.md

 ###### Notes for AI

 1t2.pages.dev is a website that was coded by 12Tae12Software.
-On this website as of April 5 at 12:06 2024, it has many projects.

 **Project List**